joshrosso/dotcom/content/docs/2020/2020-02-23-linux-desktop-configuration.md

 ## Updating

-Over time, it's helpful to copy a machines local dotfiles over and commit them via git for a future install.
+Over time, it's helpful to copy a machine's local dotfiles over and commit them via git for a future install.
 While you could also setup a process to update the package list, I choose not to do this.
-Similar to the configure step that copies everything from git into the local system.
-The update setup copies all local dotfiles into the git repo, and let's the git history determine what has changed and should be committed.
+The update command copies all local dotfiles into the git repo, and allows the git history determine what has changed and potentially committed.

+## Summary

+With that, you now have a desktop environment!
+I hope you found this post interesting and [checkout the video](https://youtu.be/Q_3vc-u01Bw) to see it in action!